gavinyork/zephyr3d/apps/doc/web/en/water.md

 | `causticsIntensity` | Caustic contrast.
 0 leaves the light unmodulated, 1 is the default physical amount |
 | `causticsSceneDepth` | Land photons on the real scene instead of on a flat focal plane.
 Default `true`; free on WebGPU, degrades to the plane on WebGL2, where `causticsDepth` *is* the receiver depth |
 | `causticsFadeDistance` | Width (meters) of the band the pattern fades out over at the map edge.
 0 derives it from `causticsRange` |

-If the water surface sits **above** the pool walls (say surface at y=4, floor at y=0), caustics shift by `depth / tan(sun elevation)`, leaving a blank band between the caustic boundary and the wall shadows.
-Keeping the surface at the rim, and letting the water region cover the full receiving area, keeps the two aligned.

 ## Directional Scattering